Grace Packer Murder: Mom Accused In Vile Slaying Of Teen Daughter Was A Child Welfare Worker [Video]

 After her murder, Sara Packer and her boyfriend allegedly stored the teen’s remains in the attic for months, packed in kitty litter to disguise the odor, before disemboweling her corpse and dumping it in the woods.

 As of Monday, both Sara Packer and Jacob Sullivan have been charged for their alleged roles in the murder of Grace Packer.
-As Fox News reports, the depraved pair are facing multiple charges, including criminal homicide, rape and abuse of a corpse.
+As Fox News reports, the depraved pair is facing multiple charges, including criminal homicide, rape, and abuse of a corpse.

 14 y/o #GracePacker murdered by adoptive /foster mom #SaraPacker + BF Jacob #DomesticViolence #Homicide Rising #Pennsylvania #OpExposeCPS pic.twitter.com/LissCDwUyl